The Complete Guide to A Levels in Malaysia

 If you’re wondering what A Levels in Malaysia is like, this course guide will explain everything you need to know including what is A Levels and how to choose your A Levels subjects.
 That’s not all — we’re also revealing the best A Levels colleges in Malaysia to help you narrow down your search.

-Whether it’s people telling you that this course is super difficult, or that you should definitely take four subjects instead of three, we want to help you understand all there is to know about A-Level so that you can make an informed decision about your college education!
+We want to help you understand all there is to know about this prestigious pre-university programme so that you can make an informed decision about your college education.
+Let’s get started!

-A-Level is a pre-university programme offered in Malaysia that’s based on the UK education system.
-Otherwise known as GCE Advanced Level, you can take this course after completing your SPM and before pursuing a degree at university.
+A Levels is a pre-university programme in Malaysia that’s based on the UK education system.
+You can think of it as the UK’s STPM.
+Also known as GCE Advanced Level, it prepares you for a university degree through in-depth study of several subjects.

-A-Level in Malaysia is administered by two examination boards — Cambridge International Examinations (CIE) and Edexcel.
-Most colleges in Malaysia offer the one from the Cambridge board as opposed to the one by Edexcel.
+The A Levels in Malaysia is administered by 2 examination boards — the Cambridge Assessment International Education (CAIE) and Edexcel.
+Most colleges in Malaysia offer the A Levels from the Cambridge board.

-It is 100% exam-based, so you’re pretty much reliving your SPM days.
-But unlike SPM where students usually take 9 subjects, you only need to take a minimum of 3 subjects.
+A Levels is 100% exam-based, so you’re pretty much reliving your SPM days.
+But unlike SPM where students usually take 9 subjects, you only need to take a minimum of 2 – 3 subjects.